Pirates vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- Over the past 10 games, bookmakers have not installed the Pirates as the favorite once.
+- Over the past 10 games, the Pirates have been favored just once and won that contest.

 Pirates Betting Records & Stats

-- The Pirates have compiled an 8-4 record in games they were favored on the moneyline (winning 66.7% of those games).
+- The Pirates have won 69.2% of the games this season when they were the moneyline favorite (9-4).

-- Pittsburgh has never played a game this season with moneyline odds of -190 or shorter.
+- Pittsburgh has not played a game this season with moneyline odds of -250 or shorter.

-- Based on this contest's moneyline, the Pirates have an implied win probability of 65.5%.
+- Based on this contest's moneyline, the Pirates' implied win probability is 71.4%.

-- In the 58 games in which oddsmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 28 times (28-29-1).
+- Pittsburgh has had an over/under set by oddsmakers 59 times, and have combined with opponents to go over the total in 28 of those games (28-29-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!